JackRBlack/BNL-CSX/README.md

 # CSX-BNL
-Including some program to use at beamline 23ID-1 CSX, NSLS-II, BNL
+For beamline 23ID-1 CSX, NSLS-II, BNL

+- basic information for on site
+- several useful programs